Backhousia citriodora

 Description

-Lemon Myrtle is an ornamental and essential-oil yielding tree originating in Australia, its native range confined to pockets of subtropical forest on the continent's east coast.
+Lemon Myrtle is an ornamental and essential-oil-yielding tree native to Australia, with its range confined to pockets of subtropical forest along the continent's east coast.

 It grows at a slow to moderate rate, in native forests to heights of up to 25 m (65 ft), with a straight, slim trunk up to 0.25 m (10 in) in diameter and clear of branches for more than half the tree height.
-On open sites, it is typically 5 to 10 m (15 to 30 ft) tall with a low-branching habit, forming a densely leafy pyramidal crown.
-The bark is thin, grey- or light-brown, rough and fissured, sometimes flaking.
+On open sites, it is typically 5 to 10 m (15 to 30 ft) tall, with a low-branching habit and a densely leafy pyramidal crown.
+The bark is thin, grey or light brown, rough and fissured, sometimes flaking.

 Leaves are lance-shaped, 7 to 12 cm (2.8 to 4.7 in) long, lime green when young, changing to dark green, and with a strong lemon fragrance when crushed.
 They remain on the tree throughout the year.

 Small creamy-white flowers with long stamens bloom in profuse clusters from spring to early summer, almost hiding the green foliage from view.
-Brown, woody seed capsules follow them with small seed inside.
-The seed are released when the capsules fall to the ground and split on impact.
+Brown, woody seed capsules follow them with small seeds inside.
+The seeds are released when the capsules fall to the ground and split on impact.

 Peacehaven Botanic Gardens, Toowoomba, Australia